elatov/elatov.github.io/_posts/2013-03-14-rhcsa-and-rhce-chapter-7-user-administration.md

 ### Sharing Files with Group Members in RHEL

 We discussed sharing files with group members by using the **sgid** bit on a folder and with appropriate **umask** settings.
 Another way of sharing files is to setup a group password and allow users to login to that group.
-From &#8220;<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/4/pdf/Introduction_To_System_Administration/Red_Hat_Enterprise_Linux-4-Introduction_To_System_Administration-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/4/pdf/Introduction_To_System_Administration/Red_Hat_Enterprise_Linux-4-Introduction_To_System_Administration-en-US.pdf']);">Red Hat Enterprise Linux 4 Introduction To System Administration</a>&#8220;:
+From "<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/4/pdf/Introduction_To_System_Administration/Red_Hat_Enterprise_Linux-4-Introduction_To_System_Administration-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/4/pdf/Introduction_To_System_Administration/Red_Hat_Enterprise_Linux-4-Introduction_To_System_Administration-en-US.pdf']);">Red Hat Enterprise Linux 4 Introduction To System Administration</a>":

 > **6.3.2.4 . /etc/gshadow**
 >
 > The **/etc/gshadow** file is readable only by the root user and contains an encrypted password for each group, as well as group membership and administrator information.
-Just as in the **/etc/group** file, each group&#8217;s information is on a separate line.
+Just as in the **/etc/group** file, each group's information is on a separate line.
 Each of these lines is a colon delimited list including the following information:
 >
 > *   **Group name** — The name of the group.
 Used by various utility programs as a human-readable identifier for the group.
 > *   **Encrypted password** — The encrypted password for the group.
 If set, non-members of the group can join the group by typing the password for that group using the **newgrp** command.
 If the value of this field is **!**, then no user is allowed to access the group using the **newgrp** command.
 A value of **!!** is treated the same as a value of **!** — however, it also indicates that a password has never been set before.
 If the value is null, only group members can log into the group.